Things to know before you go!

 - If you are bringing any electrical appliances, you will need a voltage converter and plug adaptors.
 Zambia and South Africa is 220V.

-- Use soft side luggage only.
-Eagle Creek (available at Sports Chalet or Sports Authority) sells a very sturdy brand you may want to take a look at.)
+- Use soft sided luggage only.
+Eagle Creek (available at Sports Chalet or Sports Authority) is a very sturdy brand you may want to take a look at.)
 You will be limited to 15kg or 33lbs. of total luggage weight per person, including carry-ons.

 - There is no internet or Wi-Fi.
 Camps have radio connections to headquarters and medical assistance as well as satellite hookups for email.